NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Grikkitog.md

 abilities_mid:
   - name: ""
   - name: "Infestation Aura"
-    desc: " (aura,earth,occult) 120 feet.\nWhile its core is implanted, a grikkitog infests all earth and stone within 120 feet, as long as there is a contiguous physical connection between the earth, including stone objects touching the ground.
-This effect spreads even if the grikkitog does not have line of effect, though it can affect earth or stone on the surface and exposed to the air only if at least part of its core is exposed as well.\nWithin the aura, it can grow maws and eyes everywhere.
+    desc: " (aura,earth,occult) 120 feet.\n\nWhile its core is implanted, a grikkitog infests all earth and stone within 120 feet, as long as there is a contiguous physical connection between the earth, including stone objects touching the ground.
+This effect spreads even if the grikkitog does not have line of effect, though it can affect earth or stone on the surface and exposed to the air only if at least part of its core is exposed as well.\n\nWithin the aura, it can grow maws and eyes everywhere.
 It can make jaws attacks against any creature, originating from any earth or stone in the aura adjacent to that creature.
 Determine cover from the origin point of the attack, not from the grikkitog's core."

 attacks:
   - name: ""